Short-term Study Abroad Opportunities

 Is there Coursework involved with this experience?

-Students who participate in the CAS International programs will enroll in sections of 394/L (Introductory Practicum), 474/L (Advanced Practicum in Elementary School Settings), or 494/L (Advanced Practicum in Community Based Settings) that have been designated as International Practicum special sections for a given semester.
+Students who participate in the CAS International programs will enroll in sections of 394 (Introductory Practicum), 474 (Advanced Practicum in Elementary School Settings), or 494 (Advanced Practicum in Community Based Settings) that have been designated as International Practicum special sections for a given semester.
 All three of these courses include a seminar component and an internship/practicum experience.

 Seminar themes include developmentally appropriate practice, understanding of ethical and legal principles, application of theory and research to practice, consideration of cultural context, and demonstrated professionalism in internship settings.
-The seminar typically takes place Fridays from 12:00-1:00pm, with several of the sessions taking place online.
+The seminar typically takes place Fridays from 11:00am-12:50pm or similar.

 Internship requirements include 60 hours of fieldwork.
-Depending on the program, fieldwork can be completed entirely in an international setting (e.g., 60 hours in Thailand) or in combination with an internship in a CICE approved site (e.g., 30 hours in Costa Rica + 30 hours in the USA at a local site).
-If the international practicum is not completed then the student must complete the 60 practicum hours in a CICE approved site.
+Depending on the program, fieldwork hours can be completed entirely in an international setting.
+If the international practicum is not completed then the student must relate the lecture and complete the 60 practicum hours in a CICE approved site.

-Check with your CAS academic advisor to make sure the international short-study abroad program fits within your study plan.
+Check with your CAS major advisor to make sure the international short-study abroad program fits within your study plan.

 How do I apply?

-Interested students will complete an online application through the Study Abroad Office website on the due date announced next to the program.
+Interested students will complete an online application through the Study Abroad Office website on the due date announced .
 Acceptance will be announced a few weeks later to allow ample time for students to register in the appropriate practicum class.
-Within a week of acceptance into the program, students have to make a non-refundable $500 deposit to secure their spot.
+Within a week of acceptance into the program, students have to make a non-refundable deposit to secure their spot.

 Are there demonstrated benefits of participating in this international program?